 What would happen if Porsche had access to modern technology back in 1960?
 That is what Rod Emory asked when he embarked on this mission.
-What began as a sketch in 2012 has come to fruition, as Emory Motorsports has unveiled the Porsche 356 RSR.
+What began as a sketch in 2012 has come to fruition, as Emory Motorsports Porsche 356 RSR.

 Their goal was to combine the wild looks of the 935 race cars, envisioning what a Porsche Werks 356 would look like.
 Artist Greg Macey shared the illustrations on Instagram, where the caught the attention of MOMO CEO Henrique Cisneros.
 He told them to make it a reality, so Emory found a rusty 1960 365B coupe that was going to be scrapped.